 The ten blocks of student hostels in Lingnan University provide around 2,600 hostel places for our Lingnan students.
-MEA Hall to JCF Hall provided 1,500 places for our students since 1997.
-In each hostel, there are a common room floor, seven residential floors, and quarters for wardens and senior tutors on the top floor.
-Tutor rooms are located in the short wing on four of the seven residential floors.
-Another two new blocks (WHC and WJY Hall) of hostels provided additional 700 hostel places for our Lingnan students from Jan 2012 and Sept 2012.
-In Sept 2014, The Jockey Club New Hall (JCNG & JCNH) provide additional 400 hostel places and make Lingnan's total hostel place 2,600.
+In each hostel, there are a common room floor, residential floors, and quarters for wardens and senior tutors on the top floor.
+Tutor rooms are located on residential floors.

 The hostels are managed under the advice of the Student Hostel Management Committee.
 Each hostel is headed by a warden and his/her Warden’s Office, whereas the Student Services Centre helps in carrying out the administrative matters like admission of student residents, the Comptroller’s Office helps in carrying out the daily maintenance and security of the hostels, and the Information and Technology Services Centre helps in carrying out the LAN and WIFI service and technical services of the hostels.

 Each hostel is supervised by a warden, a senior tutor and four/ five tutors.
 The warden of a hostel is responsible to the Associate Vice-President (Student Affairs) for the good order and discipline of the hostel.
 He or she will be responsible for a range of pastoral functions which include: care for the welfare of individual residents, the creation and maintenance of conditions conducive to their intellectual, social and cultural growth and the encouragement of a sense of community among hostel members.